cpplain/launch-school-core-curriculum/ls95/mastery/mastery-notes.md

   1. Maintain physical fitness
   2. Acknowledge the negative and accentuate the positive
   3. Try telling the truth
-  4. Honor but don’t indulge your own dark side
+  4. Honor but don't indulge your own dark side
      - The author uses anger as an example, but anger is not necessarily, in itself, dark
-     - This is one point where I amy disagree with the author, there is never a time to “honor” that which is truly dark
+     - This is one point where I amy disagree with the author, there is never a time to "honor" that which is truly dark
-     - I’ll have to revisit this topic at a later date to see if I see something different in the author’s argument
+     - I'll have to revisit this topic at a later date to see if I see something different in the author's argument
   5. Set ones priorities
   6. Make commitments, take action
   7. Get on the path of mastery and stay on it

 ### Pitfalls Along the Path

-- It’s not likely to avoid pitfalls, but it helps to know they are there.
+- It's not likely to avoid pitfalls, but it helps to know they are there.
   1. Conflicting way of life
   2. Obsessive goal orientation
   3. Poor instruction